alsgkals2/FReTAL/README.md

  Both load the dataset as well as make folder that is saved the weight of the student model while transfer learning'.

-# some code will be modified more flexible when inputting the commend.
+# README and description will be updated...